alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 ---
 layout: post
 title: Building trust in an age of suspicious minds
 summary: Notes and slides from my PyCon UK 2018 keynote.
-In a world where people are less and less trusting, hwo can we take steps to make ourselves more trustable?
+In a world where people are less and less trusting, how can we take steps to make ourselves more trustable?
 tags: pyconuk slides
 theme:
   card_type: summary_large_image